 21. Manu Chao

-He plays keyboard, bass, guitar, and sings.
-His style is reflective of his multicultural heritage, Chao and sings in Spanish, French, English, Italian, Portuguese, and others.
+Manu Chao’s style is reflective of his multicultural heritage.
+He sings in Spanish, French, English, Italian, and Portuguese, among others languages.

-His career began as a street busker and transitioned into Latin alternative, reggae, ska, and world beat.
-Influenced by British bands like The Clash, Chao has been a band member in several groups.
+His career began as a street busker, and this transitioned into Latin alternative, reggae, ska, and world beat.
+Influenced by British bands like The Clash, Chao has been a band member in several musical groups.

-He performed with Toots & The Maytals (won a Grammy) and performed with music legends like Willie Nelson, Eric Clapton, Gwen Stefani/No Doubt, Bonnie Raitt, and Keith Richards.
+He performed with Toots & the Maytals (won a Grammy) and with music legends like Willie Nelson, Eric Clapton, Gwen Stefani/No Doubt, Bonnie Raitt, and Keith Richards.

 22. Sandrine Piau

-Sandrine Piau is a famous French soprano singer diva with an exceptional range and versatility, allowing her to perform complex operatic songs from Handel, Mozart, Debussy, Schumann, and Poulenc as well as Vivaldi.
+From Issy-les-Moulineaux, France, Sandrine Piau is a famous soprano diva with an exceptional range and versatility, allowing her to perform complex operatic songs.

 Piau had the distinguished honor of receiving the Ordre des Artes et des Lettres from the Government of France in 2006.